yaqwsx/bcthesis/caching.md

 multi-states are never checked for equality).
 To apply a constraints caching, detecting the new parts of formula (compared to already seen formulas) is needed.
-Here we face the problem that we cannot easily split the formula in the similar manner into conjuncts due to the presence of universal quantifier, that captures part of the formula and also the implication in the quantified part.
+Here we face the problem that we cannot easily split the formula in the similar manner into conjuncts due to the presence of universal quantifier, which captures part of the formula and also the implication in the quantified part.

 These issues could be solved by detecting the formula growth on $\psi$,
 $\varphi$ and the sets of variables.
 Then a dependencies across these part could be computed and a new, smaller query could be produced.
 However we see this as complicated and rather computationally challenging.
-Instead, we take an another point of view by using the semantics of the query and the possibility to change the equality procedure to suite the needs of caching.
+Instead, we take another point of view by using the semantics of the query and the possibility to change the equality procedure to suit the needs of caching.

 In our approach we represent multi-state data as a multiple independent sets of valuations instead of a single one.
 We define two sets of valuations as